25 Jul, 2025

 There are more than 100 types of cancer, such as breast, lung, colon, and blood cancers, that can develop in any part of the body.

 The survival statistics give a rough idea of the chance that someone will survive a specific type of cancer for a certain period.
-It should be noted, however, that these figures are only an average estimate from studying many cases and may not reflect an individual’s prognosis.

-Survival rates vary depending on cancer diagnosis, the type of cancer, its stage, grade, and how well it responds to treatment.
+Survival rates vary depending on the cancer diagnosis, the type of cancer, its stage, grade, and how well it responds to treatment.

 Robotic surgery is a novel cancer surgery approach wherein a surgical robot performs the surgery with tiny incisions.
 The robotic arms attached to this platform carry various surgical instruments and a camera source, which helps the surgeon precisely target the tumor and operate on it.